PhenoApps/Field-Book/docs/source/field-book.rst

 Introduction
 ------------
 Field Book is an open-source Android app that can be used to collect data on field research plots.
-When used in place of paper field books it eliminates the need for data transcription and reduces the risk of errors.
-It runs on a wide range of inexpensive hardware, allowing current technology to be used in environments where cost and inflexibility have been limiting factors.
+When used in place of paper field books, it eliminates the need for data transcription and reduces the risk of errors.
+It runs on a wide range of inexpensive hardware, allowing consumer-grade  technology to be used in environments where cost and inflexibility have been limiting factors.
 The source code for Field Book is available on `GitHub <https://github.com/PhenoApps/Field-Book>`_.

 Getting Started
 ---------------